-Members were reminded that GROW South Antrim is a Local Action Group (LAG) responsible for delivering the Northern Ireland Rural Development Programme (2014-2020) across the Borough.
+Members are reminded that GROW South Antrim is a Local Action Group (LAG) responsible for delivering the Northern Ireland Rural Development Programme (2014-2020) across the Borough.

-The LAG had been allocated a total budget of £2.14 million from the European Union and from the Department of Agriculture Environment & Rural Affairs (DAERA) to disburse funding to rural businesses, community and voluntary groups and also to the Council for eligible projects that support rural society.
+The LAG has been allocated a total budget of £2.14 million from the European Union and from the Department of Agriculture Environment & Rural Affairs (DAERA) to disburse funding to rural businesses, community and voluntary groups and also to the Council for eligible projects that support rural society.

-Emma Stubbs, the Council's Economic & Rural Development Manager, was in attendance and provided an update to Members.
+Emma Stubbs, the Council's Economic & Rural Development Manager, will be in attendance and will provide an update to Members.